 Whenever I type text and input space with space bar the space disappears immediately, so if I continue to type the words run together, I'm not having this issue on any other platforms using the same keyboard and browser, any ideas of what might be causing this?
 I have a video I can share.

-Update 6/13/22: We do not any additional information to share at this time regarding the spacing issue but are working closely with our product team and hope to provide an update soon.
 We understand some of you prefer to work in Firefox but for a smoother experience to create and send your emails, the workaround of using an alternate browser is encouraged as we do not see the spacing issue elsewhere.
 This is not a solution per se but it will help you work in your account in the meantime.
-Any updates will be shared.

 We are requesting the following information to send to our engineers and ask you to include this in a comment:

 To be frank, it is inexcusable that Constant Contact has not resolved this after nearly two months have elapsed.
 This issue is present on all versions of Firefox that have been released subsequent to this 'no space' issue.
 Firefox 101.0.1, 64-bit, Windows 11 Home is what I am using today.

 I don't accept that adding brackets to copy or switching browsers as an acceptable solution.
 Our company will allow another couple of weeks for a resolution then we will transition to one of your competitors, which is unfortunate because we are long-time customers of yours.

 We are aware of an issue with Firefox specifically when using the cross-platform editor that causes the space bar to not work correctly.
 Our teams are reviewing reports and investigating further.

 In the meantime, we recommend using an alternate browser to create and edit campaigns.